AnkiitaKumarii/Animated_Indent_Chart_Using_D3.js/README.md

 • Web scraping is data scraping used for extracting data from websites using its HTML structure.

+• The dataset is available in the JSON file

 • I have extracted data from Swiggy website using classes and HTML tags

 • I have created animated indent chart using d3.js.